-United States of America v.
-Maine
+United States v.
+Maine – Protecting Youth Disability Rights

 • Filed: September 15, 2025

-• Status: Victory!
+• Status: Active

-• Latest Update: Dec 01, 2025
+• Latest Update: Feb 27, 2026

 Child of Barni A image

-Case Background
+Case History

-More specifically, their investigation found that:
+The investigation found that:

 • “Maine’s community-based behavioral health system fails to provide sufficient services.
 As a result, hundreds of children are unnecessarily segregated in institutions each year, while other children are at serious risk of entering institutions.”

-• “Children are unable to access behavioral health services in their homes and communities — services that are part of an existing array of programs that the State advertises to families through its Medicaid program (MaineCare), but does not make available in a meaningful or timely manner.”
+• “Children are unable to access behavioral health services in their homes and communities — services that are part of an existing array of programs that the State advertises to families through its Medicaid program (MaineCare) but does not make available in a meaningful or timely manner.”

 • “Maine children with behavioral health needs are eligible and appropriate for the range of community-based services the State offers, but either remain in segregated settings or are at serious risk of institutionalization.”